 An oddity: Morales claims that he had his WWWF title belt stolen from his car at some point–similar to how Bruno Sammartino had the original title belt stolen from his car while he was eating dinner–but Morales’ title belt showed up sometime later in a New York area pawnshop.
 The widely speculated rumor (and it is only a rumor) is that Morales actually pawned the title in order to pay off gambling debts.

-A widely speculated rumor is that Pedro Morales pawned off his WWWF title belt in order to pay off gambling debts.
+According to speculated rumors, Petro Morales pawned off his WWWF title belt in order to pay off gambling debts.

 Regardless: After dropping the championship, Pedro Morales spent some time working territories in the NWA, notably in San Francisco and Florida, as well as working for Verne Gagne’s AWA promotion.
 But he returned to New York in 1980, partnering with then-champion Bob Backlund and winning the WWWF tag team titles from the Wild Samoans, Afa and Sika.